EzpieCo/CrazyCss-Docs/docs/Utilities/flexbox.md

 <div class="flex-inline">This is a inline flexbox component</div>
 ```

-## Directions for you flexbox
+## Directions for your flexbox

-You can set the direction of you flexbox with flexbox direction utilities.
+You can set the direction of your flexbox with flexbox direction utilities.

 To set the direction in a _row_ fashion you can use the **flex-row** and **flex-row-reverse** utility classes.